Communication Strategies For Couples Seeking A Third Person

 Need help with communication in your relationship?

-Tips for couples seeking third-person arrangements
+Tips for couples seeking a third person

 Below are a few tips and strategies to consider as you and your partner begin to explore the idea of opening up your relationship to a third person:

-Make sure your current relationship is stable before you add a third person
+Make sure your current relationship is stable

 It can be very important to make sure your current relationship is stable before seeking a third partner.
 Adding another person to an unstable partnership might be a recipe for hurt feelings.